Happy-Ferret/neje-ui/README.md

 Not Embed, Just Execute chrome browser for UI in golang.

-For now just a PoC(proof of concept).
+For now it's just a PoC(proof of concept).
 Don't believe me so much :)

-I believe linx,win and osx are implemented, but  I only checked on linux.
+I believe this works on linx,win and osx, but  I only checked one on linux.

 ![](http://imgur.com/2TSlOIp.gif)